matheus-1618/matheus-1618/README.md

 <br>
 <br>

-The use of any of these repositories is allowed and free.
+The use of any of these repositories is allowed and free for everyone.
 <br>

 <div align="center">